ellysh/bash-programming-from-scratch/manuscript/BashShell/files-and-directories.md

 ## Actions on Files and Directories

 You have learned how to find a file or directory on the disk.
 Now let's discuss what you can do with it.
-If you have an experience with Windows GUI, you know the following actions with a file system object:
+If you have an experience with Windows GUI, you know the following actions with file system objects:

 * Create
 * Delete